Sukkot Spaghetti Squash

 When the meatballs are fat and happy, and the squash is done, take out the squash.
 Holding the skin with a pot holder (it’s quite hot), take a spoon and scoop the flesh of the squash away from your body.
 It will come out of the squash in a shape that looks exactly like spaghetti (here’s a picture).

 Scoop a heaping pile of spaghetti squash onto your plate and ladle over some meatballs and sauce from your sauté pan.
-Take it out into your sukkah and watch the steam rise up through the schach and towards the night sky.
+Take it out into your sukkah and watch the steam rise up through the schach and toward the night sky.
 The ushpizin won’t be able to stay away from the smell!